ucsdbasement/basement_3d_printers_bot/README.md

 1. Create a [new Slack app](https://api.slack.com/apps) and add it to your desired workspace.

 2. In the OAuth & Permissions section, copy your Bot User OAuth Token and add it to an `.env` file.
-Likewise, in the Basic Information section, find Signing Secret credentials and add it to an `.env` file.
+Likewise, in the Basic Information section, find the Signing Secret credentials and add it to the `.env` file.
 The `.env` file should be located in the root directory of your repo with the following fields as shown.

     ```
     SLACK_BOT_TOKEN=<your bot token>